Yori1999/cdktf-infra-uniovi/API.md

 public deployWebStack(scope: Construct, id: string, stackType: StackType, props: BaseWebStackProps): void
 ```

+Generates a basic web stack using the provided properties.

+This method is used to deploy a web stack using Docker, which can be either a LAMP or LEMP stack depending on the `stackType` property.
+It will create several Docker containers, including a MySQL container, an Apache or Nginx container with PHP, and optionally a PhpMyAdmin container (only for LAMP stacks)

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdktf-infra-uniovi.DockerDeployStrategy.deployWebStack.parameter.scope"></a>

 - *Type:* constructs.Construct

+The construct scope in which the resources will be created.

 ---